-I do solemnly swear (or affirm) that I will support and defend the Constitution of the United States against all enemies, foreign and domestic; that I will bear true faith and allegiance to the same; and that I will obey the orders of the President of the United States and the orders of the officers appointed over me, according to regulations and the Uniform Code of Military Justice.
+"I,____________, do solemnly swear (or affirm) that I will support and defend the Constitution of the United States against all enemies, foreign and domestic; that I will bear true faith and allegiance to the same; and that I will obey the orders of the President of the United States and the orders of the officers appointed over me, according to the regulations and the Uniform Code of Military Justice.
+So help me God"

-Military discipline and effectiveness are built on the foundation of obedience to orders.
-Recruits are taught to obey, immediately and without question, orders from their superiors, right from day one of boot camp.
+Military discipline and effectiveness are built on a foundation of obedience to orders.
+Recruits are taught to obey orders from their superiors immediately and without question, right from day one of boot camp.

 These articles require the obedience of LAWFUL orders.
-An order which is unlawful not only does not need to be obeyed but obeying such an order can result in criminal prosecution of the one who obeys it.
-Military courts have long held that military members are accountable for their actions even while following orders -- if the order was illegal.
+Not only should an unlawful order not be obeyed, obeying such an order can result in criminal prosecution.
+Military courts have long held that military members are accountable for their actions even while following orders.

 "I Was Only Following Orders. "

 In 2004, the military began court-martials of several military members deployed to Iraq for mistreating prisoners and detainees.
 Several members claimed that they were only following the orders of military intelligence officials.
-Unfortunately (for them), that defense won't fly.
-The mistreatment of prisoners is a crime under both international law and the Uniform Code of Military Justice (see Article 93 — Cruelty and Maltreatment).
+Unfortunately (for them), that defense doesn't fly.
+The maltreatment of prisoners is a crime under both international law and the Uniform Code of Military Justice (see Article 93 — Cruelty and Maltreatment).

 To Obey, or Not to Obey?